TeamKarbonOfficial/Duo_Run/README.md

     - Exit button *?*
     - Gamer Services button _**??**_
     - Help button
-        - Note: This button is a tapped button, and not activated like the other buttons as an "Obstacle".
+        - Note: This button is a tapped button...
-                Because the user needs to know how to play the game.
-And since the interface IS the game, making the help button part of the interface is just...
 Use helpbutton.png for this one.
 - Have some options/whatever
 - Add Game Service
     - Add at least 5 achievements (Required by Playstore) **suggestions?**